neosubhamoy/pytubepp/README.md

 😀 GOOD NEWS: If you are not a power user and don't want to bother remembering PytubePP Commands!
 (You are not familier with Command Line Tools).
 We recently released a Browser Extension that can auto detect YouTube Videos and You can download the Video in one click directly from the browser using PytubePP CLI.
 Install [PytubePP Helper](https://github.com/neosubhamoy/pytubepp-helper) app in your System and add [PytubePP Extension](https://github.com/neosubhamoy/pytubepp-extension) in your Browser to get started.

+> **🥰 Liked this project?
+Please consider giving it a Star (🌟) on github to show us your appreciation and help the algorythm recommend this project to even more awesome people like you!**

 ### **🏷️ Features**
 * Auto Post-Process & Merge YouTube DASH Streams
 * Supports upto 8K 60fps HDR Stream Download